aspectran/aspectran.github.io/_pages/en/docs/guides/introduce-apon.md

 ### Step 1: Define Java Parameters Classes to Map to APON

 You need to define classes in Java that implement the `Parameters` interface corresponding to the APON data structure.
-Each class corresponds to a hierarchical level in APON, and you define the name, type, and array status of each parameter using `ParameterDefinition`.
+Each class corresponds to a hierarchical level in APON, and you define the name, type, and array status of each parameter using `ParameterKey`.

 **Example APON:**
 ```apon